robertmuth/Cwerg/FrontEnd/ConcteteSyntax/README.md

 ### arrays and slices

-The dimenson of an arrayt is part of the type:
+The dimenson of an array is part of the type:

 `array(100, u8)` is incompatible with `array(99, u8)`